-Pantry 279 was conceived, built, and ran by 10 Girl Scouts from troop 69-279 as their Silver Award Project.
+Pantry 279 was conceived, built, and run by 10 Girl Scouts from troop 69-279 as their Silver Award Project.
 The girls, ranging between age 11 – 13 at the time, wanted to build a food pantry to help their friends at school who were only getting food while at school, due to family crisis.

-We now provide education about food need and food insecurity to any group who asks.
-We provide a place people, families, or groups ( especially youth ) can learn and do a wonderful, hands-on community service that really makes a difference.
-We provide community gardens for fresh produce.
-And mostly we provide very needed food once a week for families or individuals in need in Southern Indiana.
+We are expanding our community services and now provide education about food need, and food insecurity to any groups in need.
+We provide a place people, families, and community groups, can learn and do a wonderful, hands-on community service that really makes a difference.
+Some of our other programs provide community gardens for fresh produce, we sponsor a Children’s Summer Supplemental Food Program, a Thanksgiving box meal program, and the very popular and loved ELF Dispatch.